patrykcieslak/stonefish/docs/actuators.rst

         <ilim value="10.0"/>
     </rotor_dynamics>

 The following thrust models are implemented, with their respective parameters and example XML syntax.
-The input to each of the models is the angular velocity of the propeller and the outputs are the generated thrust and the induced torque.
+The input to all of the models is the angular velocity of the propeller and the outputs are the generated thrust and the induced torque.

 1. ``quadratic``
   - ``thrust_coeff`` symmetrical thrust coeffcient